Cookie Consent by Free Privacy Policy Generator Skip to content

 Prior to the departure of Bettache and Daroma, the Defiance went 9-7-2 and were scoring an average of 2.17 goals per game while allowing 1.94 goals per game.
 Since then, they’ve gone 5-3-3 while scoring 2.18 goals per game and allowing 1.63.

-Aquino, 18, went from barely playing to leading the team in scoring with eight goals.
+Aquino, 18, went from barely playing to leading the team in scoring with 10 goals.
 Gomez, 18, has emerged as a consistent two-way player on the wing, scoring five goals and dishing out two assists, all of which have come in his last 13 appearances.

 But the player who has most established himself is Brunell.
 The 17-year-old first came onto the scene last year when he logged nearly 1,000 minutes for the Defiance as an amateur.
 He signed his first professional contract during the offseason and will likely end up playing close to 2,000 minutes, which includes a couple of appearances for the Sounders in the U.S. Open Cup.